epolevikov/Asgan/README.md

         contig_8+       5'078'954       3'667'386       3'691'634       contig_5-       24'049          0               24'049
 +4      contig_8+       5'078'954       3'691'634       5'064'579       contig_3+       1'364'661       0               1'364'661
 ```
 The first column contains the titles of alignment blocks.
-The second column corresponds to the names of sequences of
+The second column corresponds to the names of the sequences of
-a query assembly to which the alignments blocks were mapped.
-The following three columns shows the length of a sequence,
+the query assembly.
+The following three columns show the length of a sequence, the starting and the ending positions of
-the starting and the ending positions accordingly.
-The remaining columns correspond to the sequences, lengths, and
+an alignment block accordingly.
+The remaining columns correspond to the sequences, lengths, and mapping positions of
-mapping positions for the target assembly.
+alignment blocks for the target assembly.

 A file named _stats.txt_ looks like this:
 ```